Thomas (bishop of Vác): Prelate and royal offices

 Following the death of Stephen V, Thomas was considered a supporter of Ladislaus IV.
 The young monarch confirmed him as owner of Kemlék in July 1275.
 He was referred to as "royal [special or secret] notary and envoy" ("apocrisiarius") and head of the royal chapel (comes capelle) for a brief time in the first half of 1277.
 Due to the devastation of the Diocese of Veszprém during the civil war in the previous year, Thomas – citing his faithful service in diplomacy during the reigns of Béla IV, Stephen V and Ladislaus IV – requested Ladislaus to donate the royal estate Ecsi and three lands called Beyr to the provostry of Hánta as compensation for the losses.
 For his service, Ladislaus IV donated another lands in Moson County to the provostry in the same time.
 Around August or September 1277, Thomas was elected Provost of Székesfehérvár and also became vice-chancellor of the royal court.
 He was elected Bishop of Vác by the second week of Pentecost (8 May) in 1278, replacing Philip, who died at the turn of 1277 and 1278.
 Thomas was present in Csanád (today Cenad, Romania) in June 1278, when the king pardoned the rebellious lord Stephen Gutkeled.
+He took part in the Battle on the Marchfeld on 26 August 1278.

 After papal legate Philip of Fermo arrived to the Kingdom of Hungary in early 1279, Thomas belonged to his accompaniment and resided in Buda.
 He participated in a general assembly in July 1279, which adopted the so-called Cuman laws in order to baptize and settle the Cumans.
 The text prescribed that the Cumans should leave their tents and live "in houses attached to the ground".
 In addition, the laws recorded the place of the final settlement of the Cumans in the land, among others, between the rivers Danube and Tisza.
 In the latter respect, Philip entrusted Thomas with a baron and two local noblemen to visit each Cuman tribes (or clans) in the region between the two rivers in order to supervise the enforcement of the Cuman laws.
 Thomas also attended the national synod at Buda in September 1279, convened by the papal legate.
 For unknown reasons, Philip refused to confirm the election of Gerard as provost of Buda and sent the case to the Holy See in 1280.
 Years later, in November 1282, Pope Martin IV commissioned Thomas to investigate the circumstances of his election and confirm Gerard to his position.